ircv3/ircv3-specifications/core/labeled-response.md

 This is a work-in-progress specification.

-Software implementing this work-in-progress specification MUST NOT use the unprefixed `label` tag name.
-Instead, implementations SHOULD use the `draft/label` tag name to be interoperable with other software implementing a compatible work-in-progress version.
+Software implementing this work-in-progress specification MUST NOT use the unprefixed `label` tag or `labeled-response` CAP/batch names.
+Instead, implementations SHOULD use the `draft/label` tag and the `draft/labeled-response` CAP/batch names to be interoperable with other software implementing a compatible work-in-progress version.

 The final version of the specification will use an unprefixed tag name.